 Chapter 17 of the City of Gargoyles: Book 2 in the Light-Father Trilogy

-Surl awoke in the pitch black dark and no matter how she tossed and turned on her uncomfortable bed she could not find sleep again.
-There had been no dream or vision so she felt truly blind for the first time in her short life but she felt no fear only a curiosity about her powers and a fleeting hope that she was somehow becoming ‘normal’.
-The cellar was quiet apart from the waters gushing past the access door, rats skittering in stonework and the gentle snoring of the others with Pup mumbling the word ‘cake’ every so often.
+Surl awoke in the pitch black dark and no matter how she tossed and turned on her makeshift bed she could not find sleep again.
+She’d had no dream or vision so she felt truly blind for the first time in years but she felt no fear only a curiosity about her powers and a fleeting hope that she was becoming ‘normal’.
+The cellar was quiet apart from the waters gushing past the access door, rats skittering in the stonework and the gentle snoring of the others with Pup mumbling the word ‘cake’ every so often.

-Despite her age, she had been honed by years of remorseless training and instruction by Mother Moss so she found her machete by touch and only then did she turn on the lantern and set it to emit a dim glow.
-She felt a sudden and overwhelming need to do her toilet and realised that they had given this little thought so she sheathed her weapon and padded upstairs to the store-room where, to her delight, there was a bucket which she used gratefully.
+Despite her age, she had been honed by years of remorseless training by Mother Moss so she found her machete by touch and only then did she turn on the lantern and set it to emit a dim glow.
+She felt a sudden and overwhelming need to do her toilet and realised that she had given this little thought before bed so she sheathed her weapon and padded upstairs to the store-room where, to her relief, there was a bucket which she used gratefully.

-She tore strips from some linen sheets to wipe herself clean and recalled peeing on Amos’s shoes six years ago as they hid in an inspection chamber from the Order.
-Their parents and older brother and sister were being tortured and butchered so she sobbed briefly in the dark, recalling how she knew they were dead and picking flowers for them to lay beside their blood-soaked bodies.
+She tore strips from some linen sheets to wipe herself clean and recalled peeing on Amos’s shoes six years ago as they hid from the Order in an inspection chamber in the garden while their parents and their brother and sister were tortured in the family home.
+She wept silently, recalling how she knew they were dead and picking flowers to place beside their blood-soaked bodies.

-Then there was the darkness of the garage at their grandparents’ house and how the elderly couple had refused to house them for fear of the Plague.
-The Feral, Ruff-ruff, came to mind and how she felt her grandparents dying and the arrival of Mother Moss.
+Then there was the garage at their grandparents’ house and how the elderly couple had refused to let them in for fear of the Plague.
+Ruff-Ruff, the Feral who joined them came to mind and how she felt her grandparents dying before the arrival of Mother Moss.
 She ground her teeth with a new resolve: the Order would pay for all their crimes; every last stinking one of them!

 Mindful of the rats getting at their food, she found a large pot with a lid and carried that, strips of linen, the bucket and the lantern downstairs with great difficulty.
 She opened the sewer access door and tipped the bucket contents into the water racing past with the runoff from the torrential rain still falling above ground.

-She was able to swill the bucket out as the water was almost level with the sewer walkway and she wondered how it was so high yet the cellar did not flood then she remembered the overflow tunnel Ignatius had told her about.
-The water appeared clean so she breathed a sigh of relief and washed her hands returned before returning to the cellar to store the food away.
+She was glad she could swill the bucket out as the water was almost level with the sewer walkway and she wondered how it was so high yet the cellar did not flood then she remembered the overflow tunnel Ignatius had told her about.
+The water appeared to be clean so she breathed a sigh of relief and washed her hands before returning to the cellar to store the food away.

-She sat on her makeshift bed and listened to all the sounds about her: the water, the others breathing and a faint sound of the Great Bell ringing six times calling the Order to Matins.
-She closed her eyes and crossed her legs – as Mother Moss had often taught her to do – and let her mind drift upon the sounds.
-She opened her eyes suddenly as she could clearly hear wailing and lamentation echoing down the stairs: a sound that set her heart leaping with fear.
+She sat on her bedding and listened to all the sounds about her: the water, the others breathing and a faint sound of the Great Bell tolling six times to call the Order to Matins.
+She closed her eyes and crossed her legs – as Mother Moss had taught her to do – and let her mind drift upon the sounds.
+She opened her eyes suddenly as she could clearly hear a lamentation echoing down the stairs: a sound that set her heart leaping with fear.